Division of Cancer Cell Biology

 - Molecular mechanisms of cancer initiation, progression and metastasis: breast cancer stem cells as key players

 By analyzing the mouse cancer model or primary cancer cells derived from human specimens, we attempt to identify novel molecular targets and biomarkers for cancer.
+We are collecting breast cancer patient samples and culturing them as spheroids and organoids and constructing patient-derived xnograft models (PDXs).

 - Identification of new biomarkers and molecular targets of lung cancers by systems biology approach